emarsden/pgmacs/doc/src/editing.md

 ## Inserting, copying and deleting rows

-To insert a new row into a table, press `+` in the table buffer.
+To insert a new row into a table, press `+` in the row-list buffer.
 You will be prompted for the values of each column for which a default value is not specified (in the minibuffer), then the new row will be inserted.
 You can also insert a new row by entering new values in a widget-based buffer by pressing `i` (this may be more convenient if the table contains many rows, or the values to enter